Alison Bailey, Ph.D.

 Committed to enhancing the academic experience for U-M students, Christine is involved in collaborative program and project management of curricular and co-curricular entrepreneurial offerings at both the graduate and undergraduate levels.

 Christine is a liaison and mentor for students enrolled in CFE’s courses and programs.
 She contributes to robust student experiences via curriculum development for undergraduate and graduate ENTR courses, the management of CFE’s instructional community, and by curating impactful study abroad and startup ecosystem Discovery Trek experiences.
 She has been central to CFE’s cornerstone offering, the Entrepreneurship Hour Speaker Series & follow-on ENTR 417 for many semesters.
 Christine’s professional background is in education.

 ENTR 410: Finding Your Venture

 Brian is a founder of the Ann Arbor, Grand Rapids, and Evanston based fitness technology company, ShapeLog .
-He focuses on connecting their products with customers through product management, marketing, and sales.
+He helped find product-market fit and lead through the company’s Series A financing.

 John Hennessy, MSE